Staff Profile:Dr Alister McNeish

 a) Regulation of calcium-activated potassium channels (KCa) found in the endothelium.
 These channels play a critical role in endothelium derived hyperpolarization (EDH) mediated responses and regulation of blood pressure/flow.
 This theme also encompasses how such regulation affects EDH responses.

-b) Characterisation and elucidation of the mechanisms that underlie the EDH response, particularly in the cerebral vasculature with a particular focus on the role of fatty acid derived metabolites (including fish oils) and reactive oxygen species on these responses.
+b) Characterisation and elucidation of the mechanisms that underlie the endothelium dependent hyperpolarization, particularly in the cerebral vasculature with a particular focus on the role of fatty acid derived metabolites (including omega-3 fatty acids) and reactive oxygen species on these responses.

 d) The role of the endothelium in regulating spontaneous vasoconstrictor tone (myogenic tone) in smooth muscle cells.
 This has implications on vasomotion (a coordinated oscillatory relaxation and constriction of blood vessels) and vasospasm (uncontrolled vasoconstriction associated with strokes and heart attacks).

 My research forms part of the University of Readings Institute of Cardiovascular and Metabolic Research (ICMR; http://www.reading.ac.uk/icmr/) and is currently funded by, Innovate UK (formerly the Technology Strategy Board) and the British Heart Foundation.